 According to the ETS, “GRE Subject Tests are achievement tests that measure your knowledge of a particular field of study.”
 They’re designed to showcase your subject matter expertise, which helps you stand out from all other applicants.
 The scores you get here provide graduate and business schools with more factors in evaluating your qualifications.
 It is often reviewed with your undergraduate record, recommendation letters, and GRE General Test scores.

 Unlike the GRE General Test, which are computer-based exams that can be taken at any time of the year, Subject Tests are paper-based and only given three times a year in April, September, and October.
 The General Test is also structured so that each section is timed, while with Subject Tests you’re given 2 hours and 50 minutes to answer all the questions.
+Also unlike the GRE General Test, the GRE percentiles of the Subject Tests are less widely known.
+Make sure you know your goal for a GRE Subject Test before you create your GRE study plan.

 The fee for the GRE Subject Test is also cheaper at $150 worldwide.